 Grocery Service Providers

-Peapod, however, will likely bring a delivery man inside to sign a receipt, and you’ll likely have the social pressure to leave a tip.
-The drivers of Peapod continue to be friendly and have been right on time when we tested them during our time in Chicago, so tips are suggested.
+Peapod, however, will likely bring a delivery man inside to sign a receipt, and you’ll probably have the social pressure to leave a tip.
+The drivers of Peapod continue to be friendly and have been right on time when we tested them during our period in Chicago, so tips are suggested.

 So why would you order online as opposed to just driving to your nearest market?

 - No impulse buying – Typically you walk into a store, you are more prone to buying stuff you might not need

 - Driving – Though a market could be within walking distance, if you are loyal to a particular market far away, this could end up costing more time and money

 - Time – Having groceries delivered to you is a time saver more than a money saver.
 For some, grocery shopping is a daunting task if you have a large family for example.